Arts Hub 47

 The first time I saw someone wearing and loving something I had made was really exciting, it still is!

+Where, when and how do you work?
 I have a room to myself in my flat where I have my machines, fabrics and all my books, it's great to have the whole space to myself, but it's the only room in the flat that doesn't get the sun, so if I organise my work well enough I can make sure I have hand sewing or computer work to do and I'll take it out onto the balcony when it's sunny.
 I try to keep 9-5 type hours (more likely 12-8 in reality), but I've realised my work patterns tend to be a bit more like binge working, I'll potter about all week achieving not much then get everything done at once, usually on a Friday night.
 I think this has always been the case, even at school, so old habits die hard!
-The radio is constantly on, usually 6 Music or Radio 4, but failing that it'll be Kate Bush.
+The radio is constantly on, usually 6 Music or Radio 4, but failing that it'll be Kate Bush. |

 Which artist or designer is your biggest inspiration?